Influenza (flu)

 The list above is not exhaustive.
 UKHSA states that influenza vaccine can be offered to others based on the clinical judgement of a health professional [1].

 In the UK, vaccination is not routinely recommended for travellers who are not in the groups already invited for NHS vaccination.
-Health professionals should carefully assess the risk of influenza for these travellers and consider recommending vaccination, given as an non-NHS service, if the proposed trip will be during the influenza season at the destination In the UK, northern hemisphere influenza vaccines for the winter season usually become available in October.
+Health professionals should carefully assess the risk of influenza for these travellers and consider recommending vaccination, given as a non-NHS service.
+In the UK, northern hemisphere influenza vaccines for the winter season usually become available in October.
 Most of the stock is used over the winter and supplies may not be available during the spring and summer months.
 Currently, the southern hemisphere vaccine (which may contain different strains of influenza viruses as recommended by WHO) is not available in the UK.

 See Immunisation against infectious disease (The 'Green book' Influenza chapter) for further information on the influenza vaccine including details on the vaccine schedules, routes of administration and dosages.